RGB-WG/rgb.tech/content/docs/_index.md

 template = "plain.html"
 +++

-RGB is a scalable & confidential smart contracts system for Bitcoin & lightning network.
-It embraces concept of private & mutual ownership and is a "post-blockchain", Turing-complete form of trustless distributed computing which does not require introduction of tokens.

-RGB is being developed by the [LNP/BP Association](https://www.lnp-bp.org).
-The development is lead by [Maxim Orlovsky](https://dr.orlovsky.ch) and re-shapes earlier prototypes and ideas by Giacomo Zucco and Peter Todd on client-side-validation and tokens into a full smart contract system.

 To learn more about RGB please refer to the following resources:

 | Document                         | Description                                                                                           | Audience                                                                             | URL                                                                        |